LibreCAD/docs/getstart/configure.rst

 LibreCAD's layout and appearance is highly configurable.
 1. ** Style sheets
 2. **Menus** drop down from the menu bar or can be "torn off" and float with in the drawing.
 Custom menus can be created with menu items
-3. **Toolbars** can be place at the top, bottom, left or right of the drawing wind, or float within the drawing window.
+3. **Toolbars** can be dragged and dropped to the top, bottom, left, right, or float within the drawing window.
-4. **Docks** can be placed in the same region of the application window and be tabbed orgiven their own dedicated space docked to the side of the application window or even outside of the application window.
+4. **Docks** can also be dragged and dropped to the top, bottom, left, right, or float within the drawing window.
+In addition they can be stacked in the same region of the application window where they will be "tabbed".
+Optionally docks can be outside of the application window, such as when using multiple monitors.
 5. **Widgets**

 .. figure:: /images/LC_everything.png
     :width: 1280px